AlexJReid/blog/content/posts/xllify/index.md

 Users can call them as they would any Excel function: `=acme.ADD(3,2)`. `acme.RANDO` is volatile so will rerun on every calculation.
 Parameters are inferred from the function signature.

 Developers can test their Lua implemented functions on any platform.
-No Windows machine, IDE, Office installation or anything like that is required - just the `xllify` CLI to validate.
+No Windows machine, IDE, Office installation or anything like that is required - just the `xllify` CLI to run and validate their work locally.
 This is effectively a Lua interpreter preloaded with some libraries.

 xllify embeds the Roblox implementation of Lua called [Luau](https://luau.org/library).
 It is compatible with Lua 5.1.